 A core aspect of the organization's mission is to create affiliate Community Food Centres across Canada that operate as independent organizations.
-During the year, the organization paid \$3,256,580 to affiliate Community Food Centres to fund their program expenses (\$2,641,028 for the year ended March 31, 2018).
+During the year, the organization paid \$2,783,418 to affiliate Community Food Centres to fund their program expenses.
+As a result of Covid-19 related administrative challenges, budgeted payments to Community Food Centres of \$733,000 for March 2020 were instead paid and expensed early in fiscal 2021.